-- Level 1 Valuations based on unadjusted quoted prices in active markets for identical assets or liabilities that the Company has the ability to access. - Level 2 Valuations based on quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, and models for which all significant inputs are observable, either directly or indirectly. - Level 3 Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
+- Level 1 Valuations based on unadjusted quoted prices in active markets for identical assets or liabilities that the Company has the ability to access - Level 2 Valuations based on quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, and models for which all significant inputs are observable, either directly or indirectly. - Level 3 Valuations based on inputs that are unobservable and significant to the overall fair value measurement.

 The determination of where an asset or liability falls in the hierarchy requires significant judgment.
 The Company evaluates hierarchy disclosures and, based on various factors, it is possible that an asset or liability may be classified differently from period to period.
 However, the Company expects that changes in classification between levels will be rare.
+There were no transfers between Level 1 and Level 2 during the years ended December 31, 2015 and 2014.
+There were no transfers to or from Level 3 during the years ended December 31, 2015 and 2014.

-At December 31, 2014 and 2013, the Company had cash equivalents, consisting of money market accounts, and short-term and long-term investments consisting of U.S. Treasury securities, whose value is based on using quoted market prices.
+At December 31, 2015 and 2014, the Company had cash equivalents, consisting of money market accounts, and short-term and long-term investments consisting of U.S. Treasury securities, whose value is based on using quoted market prices.
 Accordingly, these securities are classified as Level 1.

-At December 31, 2014, the Company had cash equivalents, short-term investments and long-term investments comprised of corporate bonds, commercial paper and brokered certificates of deposit for which quoted prices are not available that are valued using independent pricing models or other model-based valuation techniques such as the present value of future cash flows, adjusted for the security's credit rating, prepayment assumptions and other factors such as credit loss assumptions.
+At December 31, 2015 and 2014, the Company had cash equivalents, short-term investments and long-term investments comprised of brokered certificates of deposit and at December 31, 2014, the Company had corporate bonds and commercial paper, for which quoted prices are not available that are valued using independent pricing models or other model-based valuation techniques such as the present value of future cash flows, adjusted for the security's credit rating, prepayment assumptions and other factors such as credit loss assumptions.
 Accordingly, these securities are classified as Level 2.